EricFillion/CMPE-327/Documentation/a1/Tests/r5-update.md

 Mocking:
 - Mock backend.get_user to return a test_user instance
-- Mock backend.get_ticket to return the test_ticket instance
+- Mock backend.get_ticket to return the TEST_TICKET instance

 Actions:
 - Open /logout (to invalid any logged-in sessions may exist)